IUREDCap/redcap-etl-module/tests/web/README.md

 Setup each time before tests are run
 ---------------------------------------

+Clear any previous coverage data:

+    php clear_coverage_data.php

+Set coverage code to run at the begginning and end of each request.
+You need to set the following PHP properties as follows:

+    * **auto_prepend_file** - should be set to the full path of the start_coverage.php script in this directory
+    * **auto_append_file** - should be set to the full path of the end_coverage.php script in this directory

+The easiest way to do this is to set these in the php.ini file for the web server running REDCap.
+The scripts are designed to only collect test coverage data for the web tests.

 Run chrome browser setting ports as shown below (running Chrome for use with DMore chromebrowser):